CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

 =========================================

 You can import LaTeX code into an HTML component.
-You might do this, for example, if you want to create "beautiful math" such as the following.
+You might do this, for example, if you want to create "beautiful math" such as the math in the following image.

 .. image:: ../../../shared/images/HTML_LaTeX_LMS.png
- :alt: An image of math formulas created with LaTeX in an HTML component.
+ :alt: Math formulas created with LaTeX in an HTML component.
  :width: 500

 .. warning::
- The LaTeX processor that Studio uses to convert LaTeX code to XML is a third- party tool.
+ The LaTeX processor that Studio uses to convert LaTeX code to XML is a third party tool.
 We recommend that you use this feature with caution.
-If you do use it, make sure to work with your partner manager.
+If you use the tool, make sure that you work with your partner manager.

 Enable the LaTeX Processor
 **************************